sourcegraph/handbook/content/departments/cloud/technical-docs/oidc_site_admin.md

 To login to the Cloud instance UI, open `https://company.sourcegraph.com/sign-in?sourcegraph-operator`, and click `Continoue with Sourcegraph Operator` to authenticate.

-## Disabling OKTA OIDC on Managed Instance
+## Disabling Sourcegraph management access

 SOAP access can be disabled on an instance when explictly asked to by a customer via the configuration flag `disableSourcegraphManagementAccess: true` in `config.yaml`.